Zenith Ultra

 Section 2.1

-Traditional reprogramming (OSKM) hits a "Fatigue Point" where high-intensity factors cause genomic instability (cancer risk) before rejuvenation is complete.
-The Decaying Resonance Protocol (DRP-Alpha-12) solves this by "tricking" the barrier using an adaptive pulse strategy.
+Traditional reprogramming (OSKM) hits a "Fatigue Point" where high-intensity factors cause genomic instability before rejuvenation is complete.
+The Decaying Resonance Protocol (DRP-Alpha-12) solves this via an adaptive pulse strategy.

 Adaptive Pulse Decay